 What is more likely is that Whittington did have a cat but it was not of the feline variety.
 Instead, it was the name of his boat that he used for bringing coal from Newcastle to London.

-Change), and you will see St Paul's Cathedral ahead of you.
+continue along Cheapside and you will see St Paul's Cathedral ahead of you.
 Walk down the path to the right of it (Paternoster Row).

 did not start until 10 years after the Great Fire, which destroyed